Babruysk: History

+World War II

 On 28 June 1941, troops of the German Army Group Centre captured Babruysk.
+General Gotthard Heinrici considered the largely-evacuated city "a dump consisting mainly of wooden houses" and was appalled by the "extremely primitive" surrounding area.
+Dulag 131, one of the largest camps for Soviet prisoners of war, was located in the "citadel".
+An estimated 30,000 to 40,000 Red Army soldiers died there.

 Believing that German troops would not target civilians, many Jews stayed behind.
 Consequently, 20,000 Babruysk Jews were shot and buried in mass graves.
 Ghetto and labor camps were established in the southwest part of town.
 The conditions inside the camps were horrible and involved lack of food, lack of sanitation and perpetual abuse by the Nazi guards.
 Soon the Nazis began executing the Jews in the ghetto in groups of about 30.
 By 1943 all labor camps had been liquidated and the remaining Jews killed.
 The few Jews who escaped joined partisan forces in the surrounding forest and went about attacking enemy railroad lines.
 There is a small memorial dedicated to the memory of Babruysk Jews killed in the Holocaust, located in the Nahalat Yitzhak cemetery, Giv'atayim, Israel, as part of the Babi Yar memorial.

 On June 29, 1944, the Red Army liberated Babruysk.
 The city lay in ruins; while the population had been 84,107 in 1939, it was down to 28,352 following the war.
 The difficult process of rebuilding was conducted by thousands of workers and war prisoners who labored to clear factories and streets of rubble and filled in craters made by the bombardment.
 The machine building plant had been almost completely destroyed, but was restored to working order by the end of 1944.
 Many other factories and facilities were also rebuilt.

+Postwar era

 Between 1944 and 1954, Babruysk served as an administrative center of Babruysk Voblast.

 The population recovered swiftly as well.
 In 1959 it was 96,000, in 1965 – 116,000, in 1968 – 122,500, in 1970 – 136,000 and by 1989, 232,000 people were living in Babruysk.
 This was mostly due to urbanization, where people moved into the city from the surrounding rural areas.